You may also like

-Two weeks after this call for dialogue, the major administrative court issued a ruling dissolving the Shiite-led Scholars Council and ordered the liquidation of its assets .
+Two weeks after this call for dialogue, the major administrative court issued a ruling dissolving the Shiite-led Scholars Council and ordered the liquidation of its assets.
 The council includes several prominent Shiite scholars who support the opposition.
 The court ruling came against the backdrop of a lawsuit filed by the Minister of Justice and Islamic Affairs and Endowments.
-The members of the council have been accused of exploiting it in order to conduct political activities under the cover of religious sectarianism.
+The council members have been accused of exploiting it to conduct political activities under cover of religious sectarianism.
 The opposition described the decision as interfering in the affairs of religion.

 Bahraini anti-government protesters, one carrying the flag of the February 14 opposition group, retreat as police fire tear gas to disperse a pro-democracy march in the town of Malkiya, 21 June 2014 / Photo Corbis

 In April, Bahraini authorities deported the Shiite cleric Hussein al-Najati (the Bahraini representative of Iraq’s most powerful Shiite figure) to Beirut, after they had stripped the top Shiite cleric and 30 other citizens of their Bahraini citizenship in December 2012.
 In the meantime, violent protests by Shiite protesters have continued.